cualbondi/old-web/README.md

 Then do `vagrant ssh -c 'sudo service uwsgi restart'`.

+To make uwsgi to autoreload django app on `*.py` files modifications, enter the vagrant machine and uncomment line hich says `py-autoreload=2`

 Do F5 in localhost:8000

-This can also be configured to work with runserver.
-To do that, use `vagrant ssh` to connect to the vagrant machine and run commands inside.
-Then shutdown nginx with `sudo service nginx stop` and initiate runserver with `sudo /app/env/bin/python /app/repo/manage.py runserver 0.0.0.0:80`
+To use `manage.py`, enter vagrant machine doing `vagrant ssh` and execute `manage.py` like this `/app/env/bin/python /app/repo/manage.py`

 ## Database cloning

-Database dumps are stored in server daily.
-They can be downloaded and applied to the local server running `vagrant ssh -c '/app/env/bin/python /app/repo/manage.py copyDBfromserver'`
+You can download a copy of production database running `vagrant ssh -c 'source /app/repo/pulldb.sh <user>'` (`<user>` being a linux user from cualbondi main server)

 ## Production install